mekanika/qe/Readme.md

 Data payloads are usually Objects of arbitrary structure.

-`.body` is **always** an Array, even when your payload is only one object.
+`.body` **MUST always** be an Array, even when your payload is only one object.
 Usually requires applying the action to each object in the array.

 ```js
 {